uozuAho/what-does-the-gov-do/readme.md

 - docs: where the data is from, what it means
 ## nice to have
 - loading indicator
-- policy details: show all members' agreement in a table below the chart, ie no click handler
+- policy details: show all members' agreement in a table below the chart
 - test on phone
 - chart
   - disable zoom